SketchyMaze/guidebook/docs/custom-levels/levelpacks.md

 * The **Story Mode** screen presents a UI to browse level packs and select a level.
 * Upon winning a level, a "Next Level" button appears that automatically advances to the next level of the pack.
 Pressing the Return key works too.
-* (In the future) A level pack may "lock" some of its levels until the player completes earlier levels.
+* A level pack may "lock" some of its levels until the player completes earlier levels.
   Each level completed will unlock the next.
 A level pack can define the number of unlocked levels to start with (or have them all unlocked).

 Custom doodads: